Anupam Tripathi

 Addressing behavioral concerns during middle school years protects long-term psychological well-being.

-When Behavioral Problems Require expert help
+When Behavioral Problems Require Expert Help

 Not every mood swing requires therapy.
 But when behavioral changes become intense, persistent, or disruptive across home and school environments, professional evaluation becomes important.